Kim Pyong Il

-Kim Pyong Il (born 10 August 1954) is the younger paternal half-brother of the late leader of North Korea, Kim Jong Il, and the only surviving son of former leader and president of North Korea Kim Il Sung.
-He worked as a diplomat and lived overseas between 1979 and 2019, serving in various diplomatic positions such as ambassador of North Korea to Hungary, Bulgaria, Finland, Poland, and the Czech Republic.
+Kim Pyong Il (born 10 August 1954) is a retired North Korean diplomat.
+He is the only surviving son of former leader and president of North Korea Kim Il Sung, the younger paternal half-brother of the late leader of North Korea, Kim Jong Il and the uncle of current North Korean leader Kim Jong Un.
+He lived overseas between 1979 and 2019, serving in various diplomatic positions such as ambassador of North Korea to Hungary, Bulgaria, Finland, Poland, and the Czech Republic.

 Family background and early life

 Kim is the son of Kim Il Sung and Kim Song-ae, Kim Il Sung's former secretary.
 Kim had one younger brother, Yong-il, (Note: Not the same person as Kim Yong-il, Premier of the DPRK Cabinet from April 2007 to June 2010.) and one older half-sister, Kyong-hui, who would go on to marry senior official Chang Sung-taek.
 He was named after another son with the same name, who was born in Vyatskoye in 1944; that son, also known as Shura Kim, allegedly drowned in Pyongyang in 1947.
 He graduated from Kim Il Sung University with a major in economics, and later attended the Kim Il Sung Military University, following which he was appointed a battalion commander.

 Kim Pyong Il's rivalry with half-brother Kim Jong Il goes back to the 1970s.
 In those days, Kim Pyong Il was known as a womaniser who threw raucous parties; sometimes, attendees at these parties would shout, "Long live Kim Pyong Il!".
 Kim Jong Il knew that this could be portrayed as a threat to the cult of personality surrounding their father Kim Il Sung, and reported the matter; Kim Il Sung was reportedly infuriated, and thus Kim Pyong Il fell out of favour with his father while Kim Jong Il strengthened his position.

 Kim Pyong Il married Kim Sun-kum, a woman with family connections to the Ministry of Public Security, in 1982.
 They have a son, Kim In-kang, and a daughter, Kim Ung-song.